Drug Addiction – What is an Enabler?

 The Case of “Burying one’s head in the sand.”

 One can enable a person in different ways.
-Let’s say your loved one comes home, and you know he or she is drunk or high by their demeanor, and you avoid the topic afterward.
+Let’s say your loved one comes home, and you know he or she is drunk or high by their demeanour, and you avoid the topic afterward.
 Or your spouse got paid on Thursday, and by Saturday morning, there is no money left, and he now sleeps for the next 24 hours.
 You know that this doesn’t make sense.
 If you are an enabler, you will let it continue without bringing up the subject.
 We could give many other examples, but basically, it’s pretending nothing is wrong or avoiding discussion about it altogether.

 The Enabler: Making Excuses

 Another way to enable is “by providing excuses.”
 That is easy to observe, and you may recognize yourself in one of these examples.
-It’s explaining away a behavior, like: “he’s going through a hard period” or “she could not be at the family diner because she’s working long hours” or “he never was an outgoing child, and this is why he spends his days in his room.”
+It’s explaining away a behaviour, like: “he’s going through a hard period” or “she could not be at the family diner because she’s working long hours” or “he never was an outgoing child, and this is why he spends his days in his room.”
 There are thousands of ways to excuse a person’s conduct.
 Many a parent may be embarrassed to know their child is an alcoholic or addicted to drugs.
 We all try our best to educate our children to grow up and have successful lives.
 But life doesn’t always play fair or make it easy despite the parents’ hard work and good intentions.

 Those most vulnerable to providing excuses about a loved one’s actions will be those who want to help without knowing how.
 By acting in this manner, a person is causing more harm than good.
 In fact, it merely permits the person to “persist in self-destructive behavior.”